tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 Now we'll look at examples of risks that can apply more generally during and after research.

-### Risk of Physical and/or Psychological Harm: Examples
+### Risk of Physical and/or Psychological Harm:
 Participants can be harmed physically or psychologically due to experimental set-up or conditions.
 Scroll across the carousel below to see different scenarios:

 ::::{card-carousel} 2

 :::{card}
-**Interview questions** cause respondents **undue stress**.
+**Interview questions** can cause respondents **undue stress**.
 For example, it may seem innocent to ask people what they eat for breakfast, but what if some of your participants are survivors of an eating disorder?
 :::
 :::{card}
-Experimental conditions are **unsafe** for participants with **pre-existing medical conditions**.
+Experimental conditions can be **unsafe** for participants with **pre-existing medical conditions**.
 For example, a patient with a history of seizures may be at risk in a study that involves flashing lights.
 :::
 :::{card}
-**Experimental conditions feel unsafe** for participants.
+**Experimental conditions can feel unsafe** for participants.
 For example, a researcher organises a focus group about workplace climate and mixes supervisors and their employees: it's unlikely that this feels like a safe environment for employees to speak freely (and in this context the employees would be vulnerable subjects).
 :::
 :::{card}
 There's **no “opt out” protocol**.
 Or, the experiment is structured in a way that participants don't really feel like they have the right to withdraw.
 :::
 :::{card}
-Interview questions **trigger past trauma**: For example, a group of students is researching the perceptions of employees and students on the existing security measures at a TU Delft faculty.
+Interview questions can **trigger past trauma**: For example, a group of students is researching the perceptions of employees and students on the existing security measures at a TU Delft faculty.
 If an employee or a student has encountered a security issue in the past (such as aggression or theft), questioning their perceptions on security measures might **trigger emotional distress** or **bring up difficult memories** of this negative experience.
 :::
 ::::